 , consisted of 150 levels and was one of the first games to include a Level Editor

-- All There in the Manual: Lode Runner: The Legend Returns came with a manual which, among other things, named the lode runner (Jake Peril), also named the second lode runner for two-player mode (Wes Reckless), and identified the enemies in the game as mad monks.
+- All There in the Manual: The Legend Returns came with a manual which, among other things, named the player characters as Jake Peril and Wes Reckless.

 - Ascended Glitch: The enemies have an odd artificial intelligence.
 These quirks have to be exploited in Championship Lode Runner.

 - Attract Mode: The original game showed gameplay from levels 12, 31, and 11.

 - Buried Alive: One of the ways for players or enemies to get killed is to get buried inside regenerating bricks.
 The Legend Returns even has the lode runner scream in agony as he is crushed to death.

 - Collision Damage: Touching enemies from the side or having them land on the player's head means instant death.

 - Cranium Ride: It's possible to stand on the enemies, and in some levels it is necessary to access platforms that are otherwise unreachable (the enemy mooks move more slowly than the player, even when falling, so the player can stand on their heads and walk off as they pass a platform).